Facts and Commentary by COGwriter

 The style of governance that COGWA has thus far been operating under is very similar to that which UCG began under.
-This differs from that of the old WCG and the current Living Church of God (LCG).
-For some details, please see Polycarp, Herbert W. Armstrong, and Roderick C. Meredith on Church Government.
+This differs from that of the old WCG.
+For some details, please see The Bible, Peter, Paul, John, Polycarp, Herbert W. Armstrong, Roderick C. Meredith, and Bob Thiel on Church Government.

 COGWA seems to be the largest group to come out of UCG (David Hulme's COGaIC had been the largest prior to this).

 Notice the following from Jim Franks to COGWA's ministry 3/4/2011:

 As of March 1, we have more than 200 congregations holding weekly services with more than 170 elders and 8,000 in attendance around the world.